VinitKumar01/2025-Daily-Code-Logs/README.md

 6-7-2025 || Added google ads to truckspark project and also made some changes.

 7-7-2025 || Fixed redis caching for truckspark project website, also learnt basics of ERC and ECS in aws.

+8-7-2025 || Learnt more about ERC, ECS, Cluster, Services, Tasks in AWS and also learnt about monitoring with new-relic and windston.